A safe, accessible, forward-thinking downtown

 Selkirk’s Street Tree Policy is extraordinary and provides inspiration for everyone.
 Its emphasis is not only on tree species diversity to combat climate change but also includes the creation of more naturalized settings in place of traditional turfgrass.
 Selkirk is the only city in Manitoba and one of just 130 cities around the world awarded platinum-level ISO certification from the World Council on City Data, a global leader on standardized data that helps create sustainable, resilient and prosperous communities.

-Reconstruction of one of Selkirk’s historic roadways will begin this spring when a well-travelled portion of Eveline Street is redone.
-The work will improve safety for motorists and pedestrians, make the street more accessible and connect it to active transportation pathways and sidewalks that allow for walkers and riders to go from Selkirk Park all the way to Selkirk’s West Manitoba Avenue.
-The project aligns with Selkirk’s Downtown Renewal Strategy that aims to transform the downtown area into a place where people want to be.
+Reconstruction began in 2022 and is being completed in 2023.
+The work has improved safety for motorists and pedestrians, made the street more accessible and connected it to active transportation pathways and sidewalks that allow for walkers and riders to go from Selkirk Park all the way to Selkirk’s Manitoba Avenue West.
+The project is a direct result of Selkirk’s Downtown Renewal Strategy that aims to transform the downtown area into a place where people want to be.

 We have been waiting to see changes to Manitoba Avenue East, Eveline and the Waterfront for 25 years and are so glad it’s happening now.
 The area is perfect for walking and the change is long overdue.
 This area is meant to be pedestrian friendly and accessible.” - Lorraine Benjamin, long time Eveline Street property owner and resident.